ksh-b/raven/README.md

 - Translation
 - No ads and paywalls

+### Note
+Users who installed from izzy on droid:
+If you are using v0.8.1, please uninstall it and install v0.8.3.
+You may not be able to see future updates on your app store client otherwise.

 ## Installation
 - Install the [latest version from releases](https://github.com/ksh-b/raven/releases/latest)
 - Or use [Obtanium](https://github.com/ImranR98/Obtainium) to install and keep up with updates